PyAbel/PyAbel/CONTRIBUTING.rst

 2. Given an array with all 0 elements, the reconstruction should also be a 0 array.

-3. The implementation should be able to calculated the inverse (or forward) transform of a Gaussian function defined by a standard deviation ``sigma``, with better than a 10 % relative error with respect to the analytical solution for ``0 < r < 2*sigma``.
+3. The implementation should be able to calculate the inverse (or forward) transform of a Gaussian function defined by a standard deviation ``sigma``, with better than a 10 % relative error with respect to the analytical solution for ``0 < r < 2*sigma``.

-Unit tests for a given implementation are located under ``abel/tests/test_<implemenation>.py``, which should contain at least the following 3 functions:
+Unit tests for a given implementation are located under ``abel/tests/test_<implementation>.py``, which should contain at least the following 3 functions:

 - ``test_<implementation>_shape``
 - ``test_<implementation>_zeros``